OPQAM/LinuxCommons/BashStuff/readme.md

   appropriate folder.

 - Finally, we run git inside the appropriate folder, in order to push the changes relative to the folder.

+- New addenda: now the script can run for many other linux distros.

+--snip--